 The Appeal Board shall be chaired by a lay member and its academic members will be drawn from Faculties and/or departments unconnected with the appeal under consideration.

-5. If the Vice-Chancellor, or his/her nominee*, decides that there is no case to be considered, this shall have the effect of disallowing the appeal.
-This shall normally be within three months of receipt of the application for appeal.
-This shall normally be within three months of receipt of the application for appeal.
+5. If the Vice-Chancellor, or their nominee*, decides that there is no case to be considered, this shall have the effect of disallowing the appeal. his shall normally be within three months of receipt of the application for appeal.

 6. Where a case is referred to an Appeal Board for hearing, the Board shall identify the grounds of the appeal and shall base its decision on the evidence of the appellant's submission, a report from the Chair of the Original Examining Board, and any further evidence which it considers relevant.